-- show you driver’s licence, registration certificate and proof of insurance
+- show your driver’s licence, registration certificate and proof of insurance,

 Important!
-Refusing to give a breath sample or do physical coordination tests without good reason is a crime.
-The punishment is the same as for driving over the legal limit or impaired driving.
+Refusing to do these tests without good reason is a crime.
+The punishment is usually the same as for impaired driving or driving with more than the legal limit of alcohol or drugs in your blood.

-The results of the tests and observations might give police officers reasonable grounds to arrest you for driving over the legal limit or for impaired driving.
+The results of the tests and observations might give police officers reasonable grounds to arrest you for impaired driving or driving with more than the legal limit of alcohol or drugs in your blood.

 If arrested, you have the right to speak to a lawyer.